 SER Morphew Studios

-Bringing Beauty, Joy, Elegance, and Good Energy Into Your Home
+Bringing Beauty, Elegance, Cheer, and Good Energy Into Your Home

 Meet the Artist

 Sarah is a member of the Mid-Del Art Guild, Edmond Art Association, and Oklahoma Visual Arts Coalition.
-She has exhibited her work at the Downtown Edmond Arts Festival, North Gallery and Studios, Gallery 123, the Porcelain Art Museum, and several Oklahoma libraries, banks, and private businesses.
+She has exhibited her work at several regional art festivals, North Gallery and Studios, Gallery 123, the Porcelain Art Museum, and several Oklahoma libraries, banks, and private businesses.
 She has also done art demonstrations at the Oklahoma State Fair.

 When she's not painting, she enjoys thinking, writing, organizing, spending time with her family, going to art festivals and museums, and taking reference photos for her next painting idea.